That's When: Background and release

 One such "From the Vault" track was "That's When", which Swift wrote with the Warren Brothers—a country music duo composed of Brad and Brett Warren—when she was 14 years old.
 Swift contacted the Warren Brothers 17 years later to inform them of her intention to release the song, and they responded that it was "the longest hold [they have] ever had".
 Reflecting back on her unreleased tracks, Swift believed that "That's When" would work better as a duet and could only imagine Keith Urban as the duet partner.
 Swift previously performed as an opening act at his Escape Together World Tour (2009) when promoting Fearless, and both of them collaborated on Tim McGraw's single "Highway Don't Care" (2013).
-After that, Swift asked him via text during his Christmas shopping to contribute vocals to the song and the fellow album track "We Were Happy".
+After that, Swift asked him via text during his Christmas shopping to contribute vocals to the song and the fellow "From the Vault" track "We Were Happy".
 Urban enjoyed the songs after listening to them in a food court and agreed to include vocals.

-On April 3, 2021, "That's When" was confirmed to be one of the "From the Vault" tracks after Swift teased it in a clip containing the title in scrambled anagram the day before.
+On April 3, 2021, "That's When" was confirmed to be one of the "From the Vault" tracks after Swift teased it in a clip containing the title in a scrambled anagram the day before.
 The song was released as the 24th track on Fearless (Taylor's Version) on April 9.
 It peaked at number 130 on the Billboard Global 200 and entered the countries of Australia (81) and Canada (63).
+The song also received a gold certification from the Australian Recording Industry Association.
 In the United States, "That's When" charted on the Billboard Hot Country Songs and Bubbling Under Hot 100, with respective peaks of number thirty and number three.
 It also reached number 76 on the Rolling Stone Top 100.
 On May 26, 2021, "That's When" was included in the streaming compilation, Fearless (Taylor's Version): The From the Vault Chapter, which consists of the album's "From the Vault" tracks.